Army Reserve commander suspended amid investigation

 The Army Reserve launched an investigation into the 416th in January in response to a request from Illinois Sens.
 Dick Durbin and Tammy Duckworth.
 The senators cited an Associated Press story about Braley Franck’s allegations in their request.

 Aides for Durbin and Duckworth didn’t immediately respond to an after-hours email seeking comment Tuesday evening.

-Braley Franck also didn’t immediately respond to a message.
+Braley Franck said Schanley and other 416th commanders have ignored her allegations and sexual misconduct victims don’t trust them.

+“Any commander that ignores a subject matter expert for the betterment of their formation, their soldiers will not trust them,” she said.
+“When soldiers don’t trust their leaders to take care of them, they’re not going to trust them on the battlefield.”